hisurga/CooList/README.md

-# CooList - Android App
+# List - Android App

 ## This is to-do list app.